 I’m no stranger to using chalk paint to refinish a dining room table.
 As a matter of fact I’ve chalk painted many furniture pieces over the years.
 I chalk painted an antique desk and here I refurbished a bookcase with chalky spray paint.
-Oh and I almost forgot about my post detailing the differences between chalk paint and milk paint.

 That being said, I feel like I’ve had enough experiences (and made enough mistakes, LOL) to learn what works when it comes to chalk painting a high traffic surface.

 Before I dive into “how”, you need to know “what” you are painting.

 Even though chalk paint and milk paint is said to cover any surface, I would still do things a little differently if this wasn’t a solid piece of wood furniture.

 This is a beautiful old Pennsylvania House Queen Anne Cherry table that had seen better days.
 My mom loved the look of the wood, and everything still looked ok but the table top.